-A common disability parking myth is that permits can be used by a permit holder’s friends or family whenever they like.
-While a lot of people believe this to be true the law is pretty clear: it’s illegal for anyone to use a disability parking permit unless the permit holder is travelling with them in the car.
+Another common disability parking myth is that anyone connected to the permit holder can use their permit – anytime.
+While a lot of people believe a permit holder’s friends and family can do this the law is pretty clear.
+It’s illegal for anyone to use a disability parking permit unless the permit holder is travelling with them in the car.

 So yes, your family and friends can use the permit if they’re driving you somewhere in your car.
 But they can’t use your permit without you.
 Not even if they’re running an errand for you or visiting you in the hospital.
 If they do, they could end up with a fine for misusing the permit.

 Myth 4.
 Disability parking permit holders can park anywhere for free

 Permit holders are given some concessions in public parking spaces.
 For example, increased time in most time-limited public parking spaces.
 And they do obviously have access to designated accessible parking spaces.

 But the disability parking myth that DPP holders can park wherever they want, whenever they want, without any cost, is simply not true.
 Permit holders can’t park wherever they want.
 For example, parking isn’t allowed in clearways, taxi/bus zones, authorised resident areas, or in no parking or no stopping areas.

 Some pensioners and minors may qualify for a free disability parking permit, but in most situations people need to pay a fee for their permit.
 The fees and charges vary in each state/territory.
 So, it’s best to check with the authority in your area to find out what applies to you.

 And while we’re talking about fees and concessions, check out our disability discounts article.
 You might find some savings!